-A lot of people say they want to be a writer, but then they never seem to get around to doing it because they’re always too busy.
-Where did the time go, they wonder?
+A lot of people say they want to be a writer, but then they never get around to doing it.
+They say they’re too busy.
+Where did the time go, they wonder.

-It's time to find out.
-You won't know what's eating up your time unless you take a closer look.
+If this is you, it's time to take back your time.
+But you won't know what's eating it unless you take a closer look.

 Here's your task: for the next week keep track of everything you do.
-List every activity that you do each day: writing, selling, cooking, building distribution lists, doing emails, paying bills, watching TV, reading, grocery shopping, researching, cooking, running errands, volunteering, hanging out on social media, and so on.
+List every activity that you do each day: pitching, writing, selling, cooking, building distribution lists, doing emails, paying bills, watching TV, reading, grocery shopping, researching, running errands, volunteering, hanging out on social media, mowing the lawn, and so on.

 As you start every activity each day, make a note of your start time.
-When you finish it, make note of when you stopped.
+When you finish it, note the time you stopped.
 At the end of the week, add up your hours in each category.

-Once you’ve identified the biggest time wasters, try to cut them out completely.
+Identify the biggest time wasters and cut them out completely.
 You will increase productivity immediately by eliminating the time-wasters and gaining back your time.

-Same goes for Facebook, YouTube, and surfing the internet or whatever else is killing your time.
+The same goes for social media, Facebook, YouTube, and surfing the Internet, or whatever else is killing your time.

 If you want to be a freelance writer, your time is your collateral.
 Time really is money!

 My least favorite writing task is creating new magazine distribution lists.
 It's time-consuming, requires a great deal of concentration and many details.